 Let’s compare how the Comotomo bottles stack up to other popular baby bottle brands

-The Medela Calma is good for moms who want to make sure a bottle doesn’t discourage proper breastfeeding technique.
+The Medela Calma is good for moms who want to make sure a bottle doesn’t discourage proper breastfeeding techniques.
 The Calma only releases milk when the baby creates a vacuum.
 The Comotomo might be preferred by moms who have pickier babies who won’t work as hard for their milk.

 Like the Comotomo, this bottle was made to avoid the confusion that happens when you switch between the bottle and the breast.
 The Closer to Nature bottle might be better for newborns who like softer nipples.
 The Comotomo would be good for babies who seem interested in the squeezable bottle base.

-The top of the Mimijumi bottle is a flesh-colored dome which looks like a breast.
+The top of the Mimijumi bottle is a flesh-colored dome that looks like a breast.
 Moms who can’t get their babies to take a bottle may prefer this brand.
 Moms who have babies who are more focused on grabbing and squeezing may prefer the Comotomo’s softer material.